-APNewsBreak: EPA says it can't pay damages from mine spill
+EPA says it can't pay economic damages from mine spill

 A total of 73 claims were filed, some by farmers who lost crops or had to haul water because rivers polluted by the spill were temporarily unusable for irrigation and livestock.
 Rafting companies and their employees sought lost income and wages because they couldn’t take visitors on river trips.
 Some homeowners sought damages because they said their wells were affected.

+Mickel said the EPA had left him with the impression it would compensate for economic losses.

+“That just amazes me that they would do just a complete reversal,” he said in an interview.
+Mickel said he would consult with his attorney on his next move.

 The August 2015 spill at the Gold King Mine in southwestern Colorado released 3 million gallons of wastewater tainted with iron, aluminum, manganese, lead, copper and other metals.
-Rivers in Colorado, New Mexico and Utah were polluted, with stretches of waterway turning an eerie orange-yellow.
+The Animas and San Juan rivers in Colorado, New Mexico and Utah were polluted, with stretches of waterway turning an eerie orange-yellow.

 Some of the affected rivers pass through Indian reservations.